Young Critics Book Club

 Monthly, on the third Thursday

 Young Critics Book Club is a monthly book discussion for ages 8-12.
 We will share ideas for other great reads while enjoying fun activities and snacks.
-Join us anyway if you did not finish the book.
+Even if you have not finished the book, join us anyway.
 A parent or guardian must be present for this event.

 Be sure to RSVP via the events calendar.